-- Promoting housing diversity by creating additional multifamily units on the subject property that completes the overall multifamily residential development on the adjacent property. - The agreement to redevelop the subject property and adjacent clubhouse property was a vital piece that facilitated the creation of the Vistoso Trails Nature Preserve. - This redevelopment connects residents directly to the Vistoso Trails Nature Preserve open space and trail system. - Removing the abandoned clubhouse as a potential source of conflict and nuisance crime and replacing it with a high-quality multifamily development under professional management. - Managing stormwater runoff with retention basins designed to reduce stormwater surges. - Integrating recreational, landscape, architectural, and open space elements to transition between adjacent properties in a manner that enhances the quality of life. - Following the established development pattern of higher-density residential development along Vistoso Highlands Drive with the Vistoso Trails Nature Preserve buffering lower-density neighborhoods to the south.
+- Promoting housing diversity by allowing parking and amenities on the subject property which will support the proposed multifamily residential development on the adjacent property. - The agreement to redevelop the subject property and adjacent clubhouse property was a vital piece that facilitated the creation of the Vistoso Trails Nature Preserve. - This redevelopment connects residents directly to the Vistoso Trails Nature Preserve open space and trail system. - Removing the abandoned clubhouse as a potential source of conflict and nuisance crime and replacing it with a high-quality multifamily development under professional management. - Managing stormwater runoff with retention basins designed to reduce stormwater surges. - Integrating recreational, landscape, architectural, and open space elements to transition between adjacent properties in a manner that enhances the quality of life. - Following the established development pattern of higher-density residential development along Vistoso Highlands Drive with the Vistoso Trails Nature Preserve buffering lower-density neighborhoods to the south.